nivlab/nivlab.github.io/docs/library/library.md

 {: .no_toc }
 *A practical guide for studying human behavior in the lab*

-> A 10 simple rules paper on designing, piloting, running, and analyzing behaivoral experiments.
+> A 10 simple rules paper on designing, piloting, running, and analyzing behavioral experiments.

 ### Online data quality